kelcyw/darkestdungeon_teambuilder/README.md

 - select skills for characters

-Once a team is created, the user should also be able to see:
+Once a team is created, the user should also be able to:
-- the team's strongest stats
+- see the team's strongest stats
+- favourite or unfavourite any team

 ## Why is this project of interest to you?
 Who will use it?